angular/angular/docs/BAZEL.md

 - `--config=debug`: build and launch in debug mode (see [debugging](#debugging) instructions below)
 - `--test_arg=--node_options=--inspect=9228`: change the inspector port.
 - `--config=ivy` Enables ivy mode if present, otherwise ViewEngine is used.
 This switches which compiler is used (ngc or ngtsc)
-- `--config=view-engine` Enables ViewEngine mode if present, currentl this the default mode.
+- `--config=view-engine` Enables ViewEngine mode if present, currently this the default mode.
 This switches which compiler is used (ngc or ngtsc)
 - `--test_tag_filters=<tag>`: filter tests down to tags defined in the `tag` config of your rules in any given `BUILD.bazel`.
     - `no-ivy-aot`: Useful for excluding build and test targets that are not meant to be executed in Ivy AOT mode (`--config=ivy`).
     - `ivy-only`: Useful for excluding all Ivy build and tests targets with `--config=view-engine`.